Sharadjogi100696/udemy-rxjs-course/3-Operator.md

 When we create new observable from the values of an observable and concat in a order

-Generally should be used to save the form data
+Generally should be used to save the form data.
+When we click on save 3 times, and if we use normal map, three http calls will be requested but with the help of concat map, we are waiting for the first request to complete.

 ```js
 fromEvent(document, "click").pipe(concatMap((x) => of(1, 2)));
 ```

 ## mergeMap operator (dependency on other)